jgraham0325/land-register-api-docs/docs/api-documentation/V1.0/index.md

 ### HTTPS
 {: .govuk-heading-m}

-All Street Manager APIs are secured using Transport Layer Security (TLS) v1.2 certificates signed by a standard certificate authority.
+All Street Manager web and API interfaces are secured using Transport Layer Security (TLS) v1.2 certificates issued by [Let's Encrypt](https://letsencrypt.org/), currently signed by the 'DST Root CA X3' IdenTrust cross-signed intermediate certificate as listed in the [Chain of Trust](https://letsencrypt.org/certificates/) document.
 {: .govuk-body}

 ### Authentication and Authorisation